Module 2: Hosting an MCP server behind an AgentCore Gateway

 pulumi config set stackName agentcore-mcp-<id>

-pulumi env set aws-bedrock-workshop/dev 'pulumiConfig.mcp-server-agentcore-runtime:testPassword' 'TestPassword123' --secret
+pulumi env set aws-bedrock-workshop/dev 'pulumiConfig.mcp-server:testPassword' 'TestPassword123' --secret

 Step 2: Write the MCP server